-WORLD WAR II UNITS
+WORLD WAR II UNITS, INFORMATION

 If you were in World War II or know someone that was, the link below has Unit stories of some of the many Hospital and Medical Units that were overseas during that time.
 Just click the link and scroll through the Units listed.
 My Dad was in the 108 Evac Hospital Unit.
 I was able to read about his Units exploits and found his name on their roster.
 This link and historical information has been provided by: